SRI-CSL/gllvm/README.md

 `gflang` is the wrapper used to compile Fortran.
 `get-bc` is used for
-extracting the bitcode from a build product (either an object file, executable, library or archive). `gsanity-check` can be used for detecting configuration errors. `gparse` can be used to exam how `gllvm` parses compiler/linker lines.
+extracting the bitcode from a build product (either an object file, executable, library or archive). `gsanity-check` can be used for detecting configuration errors. `gparse` can be used to examine how `gllvm` parses compiler/linker lines.

 Here is a simple example.
 Assuming that clang is in your `PATH`, you can build bitcode for `pkg-config` as follows: